 - Children should not be allowed to play, climb or stand in the chair, as this can cause the chair to tip over.

 - Children should be supervised in the chair during mealtimes.

 - The area surrounding the highchair should be kept clear of objects a child can grab or knock over, such as tablecloths, place-mats, sharp silverware, plates, and hot food and liquids.

 - Check for high chair recalls regularly.
 This can be done through www.recalls.gov.

-If you or your child is injured because of a defective product, or if you child is injured because of a negligent daycare provider, please call our office and speak with an experienced personal injury lawyer about your case.
+If you or your child is injured because of a defective product, or if your child is injured because of a negligent daycare provider, please call our office and speak with an experienced personal injury lawyer about your case.
 Our attorneys represent people in all types of personal injury accidents, including daycare negligence that injures a child.
-Pam Rochlin and David Rochlin are accident injury lawyers with more than twenty-five years’ experience successfully handling accident cases, including child wrongful death.
+Pam Rochlin and David Rochlin are accident injury attorneys with more than twenty-five years’ experience successfully handling accident cases, including child wrongful death.
 We will provide you with a free initial consultation to answer your questions, and we never charge anything unless you receive compensation for your injuries.